fastify/fast-json-stringify/README.md

 Its performance advantage shrinks as your payload grows.
 It pairs well with [__flatstr__](https://www.npmjs.com/package/flatstr), which triggers a V8 optimization that improves performance when eventually converting the string to a `Buffer`.

+### How it works

+fast-json-stringify requires a [JSON Schema Draft 7](https://json-schema.org/specification-links.html#draft-7) input to generate a fast `stringify` function.

 ##### Benchmarks

 - Machine: `EX41S-SSD, Intel Core i7, 4Ghz, 64GB RAM, 4C/8T, SSD`.